 For example, if you own an apartment building and the property manager makes a mistake.
 Ultimately you are the one responsible for the actions of that property manager and you must own those actions accordingly.
 If the property manager makes a mistake, it’s on you.
 You either hired the property manager, chose not to fire the property manager, failed to have proper quality control systems in place, and so forth.

 Too often, real estate investors point the finger at others.
 “The contractor screwed up,” or “the permits were delayed,” etc. If you are the leader, these become your mistakes that you should own and take responsibility for correcting.
 The author argues that those who embrace this mindset will continue to grow and learn from their team’s mistakes.
 In the long run making the team stronger.

 On the surface, some readers might be turned off by a book titled “pitch anything” – after all, the notion of “pitching” something to others can seem very sales-y.
 But despite the title, this book is a tremendous read about how to get people to see things from your perspective.

 This is an incredibly important skill for those in real estate.
 Klaff discusses the concept of “frame control”, which is how you build credibility with people so they take the time to listen to what you have to say.

-In short, when someone understands how the brain processes information, they can use this to their advantage as they “pitch anything” to others.
+In short, when someone understands how the brain processes information.
+They can then use this to their advantage as they “pitch anything” to others.

 10. Trammell Crow, Master Builder by Robert Sobel